 - Strong commitment through the warranty period.

-Moreover, AgileTech is building 02 Super Apps with huge customer ecosystems about Travel and Young adults (under 30).
+Moreover, AgileTech is building 02 Super Apps with a huge customer ecosystem of Travel and Young adults (under 30).
 Promoting your mobile app will help you:

 - Accessing to millions of potential users in our Super App ecosystems.